billbuchanan/pqc_signatures/README.md

 * SPHINCS-α.
 [SPHINCS-α](https://asecuritysite.com/pqc/sphincs_sign).
 SPHINCS+ is a stateless hash-based signature scheme that is PQC (Post Quantum Robust).
 It is generally believed to be a secure method - based on the hardness of reversing the cryptographic hashing method.
 Now, SPHINCS-α is proposed as a new standard for Round 1 Additional Signatures.
 This improves on the SPHINCS+ methods, while still keeping its core elements.
 The addition includes a size-optimal encoding scheme that is applied to tree-structured one-time signatures.
 * FAEST.
 [FAEST](https://asecuritysite.com/pqc/faest_sign).
 NIST approved Dilithium, Falcon and SPHINCS+ for PQC digital signatures and is now looking at other alternative signatures.
 One of these is the FAEST digital signature algorithm [1], and which uses symmetric key primitives.
 This links directly to the security of AES128 (Level 1), AES192 (Level 3) and AES256 (Level 5).
 A key pair (pk,sk) is defined as: pk=(x,y)  and sk=k and where Ek(x)=y.
 Overall, E is the block cipher to use, k is the private key, and x is a plaintext block.
 The signature then becomes a non-interactive argument of knowledge of sk.
 This is similar to the Picnic method, but rather than using the MPC-in-the-Head (MPCitH) framework, it uses the VOLE-in-the-Head method [2].
 * LESS.
 [LESS (Linear Equivalence Signature Scheme)](https://asecuritysite.com/pqc/less_sign) LESS uses Fiat-Shamir transformation onto a zero-knowledge identification scheme.
 It uses a one-round Sigma protocol.
 The security of LESS depends on the hardness of the Linear Equivalence Problem (LEP).
+* MEDS.
+[MEDS](https://asecuritysite.com/pqc/meds_sign).
+The MEDS (Matrix Equivalence Digital Signature) scheme supports PQC digital signing [1].
+Its security is supported by the difficulty of finding an isometry between two equivalent matrix rank-metric codes.
+From this problem, it integrates a zero-knowledge identification scheme for multiple rounds of a Sigma protocol.
+The Fiat-Shamir method is then used to create the signature.
+* Wave.
+[Waves](https://asecuritysite.com/pqc/wave_sign).
+Wave is a code-based hash-and-sign signature scheme [1].
+It uses the method defined by Gentry, Peikert and Vaikuntanathan to create a trapdoor function [3].
+Overall it has a relatively small signature value, but a relatively large public key.
+* Eagle.
+[Eagle](https://asecuritysite.com/pqc/eagle_sign).
+NIST has standardised two lattice methods of Dilithium and Falcon for Post Quantum Cryptography digital signing.
+Dilithium is a MLWE (Module-Learning With Errors)-based signature while Falcon uses a NTRU-based signature.
+Now there are new lattice methods which are going forward as part of the Additional Signature round.
+One of these is EagleSign, and which uses a variation of the ElGamal signature method, but uses structured lattices.
+* EHT v3 and v4 - short signatures.
+[EHT v3 and v4 - short signatures](https://asecuritysite.com/pqc/eht_sign).
+EHT defines a post quantum cryptography lattice-based method for digital signatures.
+With EHT v3 Level 1 security, it has a 368-byte private key, and a relaively small signature of 169 bytes.
+Unfortunately its public key for Level 1 security is 83,490 bytes.
+For EHVTv4 Level 1, we have a much smaller public key of 1,107 bytes, a private key of 419 bytes, and a signature size of 369 bytes.
+Both EHTv3 and EHTv4 have much smaller signatures compared with Dilithium.
+* HAETAE.
+[HAETAE](https://asecuritysite.com/pqc/haetae_sign).
+HAETAE is a lattice-based Post Quantum Cryptography (PQC) method that is based on the methods of Dilithium.
+It thus uses the “Fiat-Shamir with Aborts” approach.
+It differs in two respects: a bimodal distribution for the rejection sampling (similar to the BLISS signature scheme) and sampling from and reject to hyperball uniform distributions.